-Deadweight machines are the most accurate method for calibrating load cells.
-When the overall accuracy of the load cell matters it is highly recommended that calibration be performed by deadweight standards.
+Deadweight Primary Standard Machines are the most accurate method for calibrating load cells.
+When the overall accuracy of the load cell matters, it is highly recommended that calibration be performed by deadweight standards.

 The Expanded Uncertainty of the Deadweight Primary Standard machine is typically broken down to two main components.
 One will be the Uncertainty of the individual weights, the other will be the uncertainty of several weights when applied together in the deadweight machine to achieve a certain test point.

 The uncertainty of each weight in the machine shall be calculated as follows: